You are here

 We also have a question that was asked of the Premier in the Parks output.
 The question was, what is the total cost of the 2014 election pledge to reopen the Arthur-Pieman tracks, including legal costs, consultancies and all other associated costs?
 What we now know from the response that came back to us a very short time ago by email is that DPIPWE advised that it spent $97 104 in relation to the 2014 election commitments to reopen the tracks, with consultancy costs of $15 620 included in that.
 Federal Court costs incurred were $440 200, primarily funded through the Tasmanian Risk Management Fund with DPIPWE paying an excess amount of $20 000.
 I tell you what, that could have gone to good use in our parks.
 'The excess costs are included in the total costs provided above'.
 We have $440 000 that went to the Federal Court to reopen the Arthur-Pieman tracks and we have confirmed through the Premier that it cost the state $355 000 in the High Court to try to salvage something out of the workplace protection from democracy bill.

 Since the Liberals have been in Government they have spent at least three-quarters of a billion dollars on legal costs and stupid election promises like the Workplace (Protection from Protesters) Bill, which is rearing its ugly head again after the questions we asked in Estimates last week.
 What a disgrace.
 Nearly three-quarters of a billion dollars.
-In fact, more than three-quarters of a billion dollars, pardon my maths, almost $800 million this Government has spent defending its own lousy policies, like reopening the Arthur-Pieman tracks.
+In fact, more than three-quarters of a million dollars, pardon my maths, almost $800 000 this Government has spent defending its own lousy policies, like reopening the Arthur-Pieman tracks.
 It should be ashamed, because as we know in question time this morning the Premier and the Housing Minister would not rule out using more public funds to appeal against the full bench of the Supreme Court's decision in relation to Mr Gregory Parsons, a Housing Tasmania tenant.
 That is the most disgraceful waste of money.
-Nearly $1 billion on legal fees, consultancies, for two deeply, deeply flawed pieces of public policy: the Workplace (Protection from Protesters) Bill and the bid to reopen the Arthur-Pieman tracks.
+Nearly $1 million on legal fees, consultancies, for two deeply, deeply flawed pieces of public policy: the Workplace (Protection from Protesters) Bill and the bid to reopen the Arthur-Pieman tracks.

 It would be funny if it was not public money.
 Can you imagine what nearly $800 million could deliver?
 It is true I have added it up wrong.
 It is the most disgraceful waste of public money that we have seen.